A GUIDE TO HOMESCHOOLING AND STEM

 STEM Field Trip Ideas

 An important part of the STEM homeschool experience is getting children and students out into the community to learn.
 Whether you live in a small town or a big city, there are so many opportunities for students of all ages to explore and learn.
-Here are some fun and educational ideas for the next Homeschool field trip in your future!
+Here are some fun and educational ideas for your next Homeschool field trip!

 SeaQuest offers unique, educational Field Trip experiences for students of all ages!
-Field trips include a 90 minute interactive tour.
-A designated Field Trip guide will take your group on a journey through five different continents, designed to give students an increased understanding of our planet’s oceans, marine life, and complex ecosystems.
+Field trips include a 90-minute interactive tour.
+A designated Field Trip guide will take your group on a journey through five continents, designed to give students an increased understanding of our planet’s oceans, marine life, and complex ecosystems.

 More information and details can be found on the website: www.visitseaquest.com